-Dedicated to providing access to affordable, quality health care, the Georgia Department of Community Health oversees the state's Medicaid, PeachCare for Kids, and Planning for Healthy Babies programs.
+Dedicated to providing access to affordable, quality health care, the Georgia Department of Community Health (DCH) oversees the state's Medicaid, PeachCare for Kids,® Planning for Healthy Babies and Medicaid Waiver programs.
 It also manages the State Health Benefit Plan and works to improve access to health care in rural and underserved areas.

 Fill out and submit the application by mail, or call 877-GAPEACH (877-427-3224) for more information.